ansonhe97/Grove-Starter-Kit/README.md

 - **Hardware connection:**
   - **Module connection:**
-    1. Default connection by PCB stamp hole.
+    - Default connection by PCB stamp hole.
-    2. Use a Grove cable to connect LED to Seeeduino Lotus's digital interface **D4**, and a Grove cable to connect the Grove Rotary Switch to analog signal interface **A0**.
   - The Seeeduino is then connected to the computer via a USB cable.

 - **Hardware analysis:**